Medical Director, Research Oncology

 - Supply disease- and/or expertise-specific training to coworkers and clients

 Who You Are

-You're a medical oncologist with 2-7 years of experience after completion of subspecialty training (although we are open to considering other levels of experience).
-Research Oncologists may be based out of either our New York City Headquarters or our growing San Francisco office.
+You're a medical oncologist with 2-7years of experience after completion of subspecialty training (although we are open to considering other levels of experience).
+Medical Directors may be based out of either our New York City Headquarters or our growing San Francisco office.
 You're excited by the prospect of rolling up your sleeves to tackle meaningful problems each and every day.
 You’re a kind, passionate and collaborative problem-solver who seeks and gives candid feedback, and values the chance to make an important impact.